aakashbapna/Motux/README.md

 # Motux
 A simple Osmos clone using Flux, Sockets and Canvas.
+[See Demo](https://fathomless-river-3991.herokuapp.com/)

 ###Objective
 My objective is to experiment with synced flux stores across clients.